 Full-body motion tracking with high precision.
 Smart tracking of a range of body metrics.
 Collect the engagement metrics and biometry patterns.
 Coupled with machine learning opens a whole new world of possibilities.

 New technologies combined in smart fabrics make it fit the body like a second skin.
 It is stretchable, breathable, durable, and even washable.

 Transcutaneous Electrical Nerve Stimulation (TENS)

-By including transcutaneous electrical nerve stimulation (TENS or TNS/EMS) and high-precision motion tracking the Teslasuit has completely achieved the non-invasive immersion into xR, an experience of all of the body’s senses involved.
+By including transcutaneous electrical nerve stimulation (TENS or TNS/EMS) and high-precision motion tracking, Teslasuit has completely achieved the non-invasive immersion into xR, an experience of all of the body’s senses involved.
 Transcutaneous electrical nerve stimulation (TENS) is the use of electric current produced by a device to stimulate the nerves.
-This is primarily used for therapeutic purposes and it’s also used to improve and magnify the total immersion virtual reality experience.
+This is primarily used for therapeutic purposes, and it’s also used to improve and magnify the total immersion virtual reality experience.

 Electric Muscle Stimulation (EMS)

 Electric Muscle Stimulation (EMS) is the process of causing muscle contractions using an external electrical charge or pulse, usually created by an EMS machine or device.
 It’s different from TENS is that it makes the muscle contract.